Own V Partner Applications

 Which is best for your business?

 Pros and Cons of Partnering

-When you sign a partner agreement, you’re contractual obliged and bound by the terms and conditions, for it’s full length.
+When you sign a partnership agreement, you’re contractually obliged and bound by the terms and conditions, for its full length.
 Even if you stop using the software or it becomes obsolete, you may still be bound by the agreement and required to make payments.

 Pros and Cons of Owning